sensu/sensu-docs/content/sensu-go/6.0/observability-pipeline/observe-filter/route-alerts.md

 ### 3. Create a handler for each contact

 With your contact filters in place, you can create a handler for each contact: ops, dev, and fallback.
-If you haven't already, add the [Slack handler asset][8] to Sensu with sensuctl:
+If you haven't already, add the [Slack handler dynamic runtime asset][8] to Sensu with sensuctl:

 {{< code shell >}}
 sensuctl asset add sensu/sensu-slack-handler:1.0.3 -r sensu-slack-handler